jimbasler-pivotal/springkube/README.md

 ./mvnw spring-boot:build-image
 ```

-You just created a Docker image using Spring Boot Maven Plug-in's spring-boot:build-image goal!
+You just created a Docker image using Spring Boot Maven Plug-in's build-image goal!
 View the image in your
 local repository.
+Note: Ignore the CREATED date field.
+It is not used and the value defaults.
+For more information on
+why this field is not used see [Reproducible Builds](https://reproducible-builds.org/docs/timestamps/).
 ```
 docker images
 ```